-Every excellent tourism business in the region stands a chance of winning an award, whatever its size or scale or if it has won in the past.
+If you run an excellent tourism business you stand a chance of winning an award, whatever the size or scale.
 These hints and tips are designed to make the entry process as painless and productive as possible.
 They also explain the entry requirements and what the judges will be looking for.

 - Tell the judges why you are different, unique and be passionate about your commitment to excellence.